Macrometacorp/docs/docs/account-management/apikeys/delete-api-keys.md

 Use the [gdnsl apikey clear](../../cli/api-key-cli.md#gdnsl-apikey-clear) CLI command to clear some or all access levels from an API key.

+Use the [gdnsl apikey](../../cli/api-key-cli.md) CLI command to delete an API key.

 </TabItem>
 </Tabs>